 After 10 years of study, the Bay Foundation came up with a simple solution to restore the natural balance and health of the kelp forests off the coast of Palos Verdes and to assure the supply of plump, delicious uni to sushi lovers everywhere.
 Tom Ford and his team of scientists/divers have been carefully culling the excess sea urchin population one at a time by hand, eliminating the scrawny, sickly inedible specimen to make room for the healthy, strong sea urchins to survive, thrive and reproduce.

 The Bay Foundation’s work has attracted attention from scientists all over the world.
-“We have had visitors from Norway, Italy, Canada, Japan and New Zealand,” Tom says proudly.
-“They want to study our methods and apply them to their own ecosystems to help create sustainable models.”
+“We have had visitors from Norway, Canada, Japan, Australia, and New Zealand,” Tom says proudly.
+“They want to study our methods and apply them to their own kelp forests to help create sustainable ecosystems.”

 It might be a gradual process, but the end results are worth it.
 “It’s not just good for the planet; it’s good for your plate, if you’re a uni fan!”
 Tom laughs.

-Tom and his colleagues at the Bay Foundation are passionately committed to preserving that beauty and biodiversity both beneath the waves and onshore.
+Tom and his colleagues at The Bay Foundation are passionately committed to preserving that beauty and biodiversity both beneath the waves and onshore.
 The kelp beds are not their only area of concern.
-The Bay Foundation is also involved in shoreline cleanup, restoring the sand dunes off LAX, maintaining the bird sanctuary in Playa del Rey and restoring the wetlands at Malibu Lagoon.
+The Bay Foundation is also involved in restoring sand dunes, wetlands, abalone, and eelgrass.
+They also contribute to environmental monitoring and research through their shared Coastal Research Institute at Loyola Marymount University.
 They have made impressive strides in cleaning up some of Southern California’s most notoriously grungy beaches.

 “For almost 20 years, Santa Monica Bay was the national symbol for poor water quality, poor management,” says Tom.
 “The area around the Santa Monica Pier and Venice Beach—it was all considered an eco-disaster.
-But now we lead the nation in clean, healthy beaches and ocean water.
+In response, LA became the nation’s leader in reducing urban water pollution.
+Now our beaches and ocean water are clean and healthy.
 Unless it’s raining, the water is perfectly safe and clean.”

 Raising awareness of the fragility of our natural surroundings is just as important as scientific study and fieldwork.